L0SG/grouped-ssd-pytorch/README.md

 # Grouped SSD (GSSD) for liver lesions detection from multi-phase CT

 **Note: the [MICCAI 2018 paper](https://arxiv.org/abs/1807.00436) only covers the multi-phase lesions detection part of this project.
-The iver segmentation with U-net is currently WIP.**
+The liver segmentation with U-net is currently WIP.**

 Pixel-wise liver segmentation & multi-phase lesions detection from CT image in PyTorch